-Figure 7-5 smart sockets and gas switch gas meter supporting remote control
+Figure 7-5 smart socket and gas switch gas meter supporting remote control

-However, in the foreseeable future, manual as well as one-to-many control mode will continue to exist as discussed above.
-Thus, for an EMS system, the device diversity on controlling and communication capacities is taken fully into account when controlling energy-consumption equipment.

-Therefore, an effective and practical EMS supports different types of energy-consumption equipment, in terms of metering and control.
-To make an optimal energy saving decision for users, this system takes various factors into account, including the different abilities of metering and controlling of energy-consumption equipment, the optimization strategies on user side, and the supply strategies as well as the pricing policies of supply side.

-Scenarios for EMS
+Scenarios for user-side EMS system

-In the domestic usage case, EMS is supposed to serve the individual families or houses.
-As the basic unit of human society, EMS for home users could not only save energy but also enhance public awareness of energy saving.
+In the domestic usage case, the user-side EMS system is used to serve the individual families or houses which are the basic units of human society.
+User-side EMS system could not only save energy but also enhance public awareness of energy saving.

-In the case of EMS for public buildings, the application area of EMS is expanded from inside a building to an architectural complex.
+In the case of user-side EMS system for public buildings, the application area of user-side EMS system is expanded from inside a building or house for a family to an architectural complex.

-In the case of EMS for factory, various types of energy resources, such as electricity, gas, coal and heat, are involved.
+In the case of user-side EMS system for factory, various types of energy resources, such as electricity, gas, coal and heat, are involved.

-There exist great opportunities to achieve more energy efficient in these scenarios.
+There exist great opportunities to achieve more energy efficiency in these scenarios.

 The study of other scenarios is encouraged and welcomed.

-8.1 EMS for domestic users
+8.1 User-side EMS system for domestic users